Policy Number: VI-4.00(A)

 - The Senior Vice President and Provost may consult with the Academic Planning Advisory Committee (APAC) during the initial review of proposals for Philanthropic and Honorific Namings of Programs.

-- The Senate PCC Committee and the SEC have responsibility for evaluating all formal Philanthropic and Honorific Program Naming proposals and making a timely recommendation to the President.
+- The Program Naming Committee will have responsibility for evaluating all formal Philanthropic and Honorific Program Naming proposals and making a timely recommendation to the President.

-- The deliberations of the Senate PCC Committee and the SEC will be held in closed session in order to maintain confidentiality, as required by the USM Policy.
+- The deliberations of the Program Naming Committee will be held in closed session in order to maintain confidentiality, as required by the USM Policy.

-- The Senate PCC Committee will review the Program Naming proposal and consider whether it meets the guidelines for Namings identified in Section IV of this Policy.
-The Senate PCC Committee will make a timely recommendation on whether the Philanthropic or Honorific Program Naming proposal meets the requirements of this Policy in a memo to the SEC.
+- The Program Naming Committee will review the Program Naming proposal and consider whether it meets the guidelines for Namings identified in Section IV of this Policy.
+The Program Naming Committee will make a timely recommendation on whether the Philanthropic or Honorific Program Naming proposal meets the requirements of this Policy in a memo to the President.
+Program Naming proposals that require associated curricular changes to the Program must also be submitted for review through the defined Programs, Curricula, & Courses (PCC) processes overseen by the Office of Academic Programs & Planning.

-- The President will take the recommendations of the Senate PCC Committee and the SEC into consideration before making a final determination on whether to recommend the Philanthropic or Honorific Program Naming to the Board of Regents for its consideration and approval.
+- The President will take the recommendations of the Program Naming Committee into consideration before making a final determination on whether to recommend the Philanthropic or Honorific Program Naming to the Board of Regents for its consideration and approval.

 - Facilities Naming Procedures